Skip to content

 No, your mortgage provider might suggest you take out their own buildings insurance, but you don’t have to.
 You can choose any home insurance provider – and it’s worth shopping around to get the most suitable deal.

-However, mortgage lenders can make having buildings insurance a condition of offering you a mortgage, so you may need to show your lender you have a policy in place.
+However, mortgage lenders may require you to have buildings insurance as a condition of their mortgage offer.
+So, you may need to show your lender you have a policy in place.

 How much buildings insurance do I need?